emarsden/pgmacs/doc/src/quickstart.md

 ## Inserting, copying and deleting rows

 To insert a new row into a table, press `+` in the table buffer.
-You will be prompted for the values of each column for which a default value is not specified, then the new row will be inserted.
+You will be prompted for the values of each column for which a default value is not specified (in the minibuffer), then the new row will be inserted.
+You can also insert a new row by entering new values in a widget-based buffer by pressing `i` (this may be more convenient if the table contains many rows, or the values to enter are very long).

 To delete the row at point, press `<delete>` or `<backspace>` in a table buffer and confirm.
-Please note that this deletes in the PostgreSQL database, not only in the Emacs buffer.
+Please note that this deletes the current row in the PostgreSQL database, as well as in the Emacs buffer.

 To copy/paste rows, press `k` to copy the row to the PGmacs kill buffer (this only copies, without deleting the row), then `y` to insert a new row with the same values.
 Any columns that have a